List of Marvel Comics characters: A: Zachary Drebb

 The second Aquarius was a man named Zachary Drebb.
 Taurus ordered Aquarius and Aries to kill Iron Man (James Rhodes), but both failed.
-A new android Life Model Decoy version of the Zodiac appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.
+A new android Life Model Decoy version of Zodiac appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.

 Aquarius (LMD)

-An android Aquarius was a Life Model Decoy created by Scorpio (Jacob Fury) to be part of his Zodiac crime organization.
+An android Aquarius is a Life Model Decoy created by Scorpio (Jacob Fury) to be part of his Zodiac crime organization.
 Scorpio went after his brother, Nick Fury, with his new group, but was defeated by the Defenders and Moon Knight.
 The Zodiac LMD's were recruited by Quicksilver during his bout with temporary insanity, and Quicksilver ordered the Zodiac LMD's to destroy the Avengers for their imagined wrongdoings.
 The Avengers managed to defeat the group and most were remanded into federal custody.

-The android Zodiac were soon released, and the Scorpio LMD rebuilt a number of them.
-Scorpio used the Zodiac Key to create LMDs that exemplified the forces and personalities inherent in each sign, hoping to create great strength in the combination of all twelve traits of the Zodiac.
-He arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Cornelius van Lunt, alias Taurus.
-It was later revealed the Libra had also survived the attack on the original Zodiac Cartel.
-Immediately afterward, Van Lunt sought out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
-He was destroyed by Hawkeye in a battle with the West Coast Avengers.

-The Zodiac Key immediately resurrected the Scorpio LMD.
-Claiming superiority and believing that the Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio wanted to use the Key to transport everyone on the scene to the Key's native dimension where the conflict, he believed, could be prolonged indefinitely.
-However, when the androids were in the other dimension, they ceased to function because each of them were aligned with a particular zodiacal energy, energy that did not exist in the other dimension.
-The Avengers found Hawkeye and Tigra had been sent to the same dimension and, reunited, the team was sent back to Earth by the Brotherhood.
-However, secretly the Brotherhood waited so that someday they could also send the Key to Earth again and create new conflicts for them.

 Aquarius (Ecliptic)

-Aquarius was a later addition to the Zodiac.
+Aquarius was a later addition to Zodiac.
 A man of few words, he tended to remain in the background despite his power.
-He was killed with the rest of the Zodiac by Weapon X.
+He was killed with the rest of Zodiac by Weapon X.

 Thanos' Aquarius

-The fifth Aquarius is an unnamed male that Thanos recruited to join his incarnation of the Zodiac.
-He and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+The fifth Aquarius is an unnamed male who Thanos recruited to join his incarnation of Zodiac.
+He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.